popup-mainframe/studentdb/README.md

-Testing of wazideploy for a sample Hellowrold program git init
+Testing of wazideploy for a sample COBOL-DB2 program git init

 git add .